nverchev/drytorch/docs/tutorials/getting_started.md

 ```

 ## Set up the experiment

 In DRYTorch, an experiment is a reproducible execution entirely defined by its configuration file.
 A run is a session that you can later resume.
-Multiple runs of the same experiment are for reproducibility and debugging.
+Multiple runs of the same experiment are intended for reproducibility and debugging.

 ### Define the Specification

 DRYTorch supports scope-dependent configuration, meaning the experiment configuration is globally available during the experimental run.
 This design avoids the need to explicitly pass the configuration as a parameter and ensures it is reliably aligned with the current experiment.

-For improved type checking and auto-completion, it is recommended to subclass the base experiment class, explicitly integrating your specific configuration structure.
+For improved type checking and auto-completion, it is recommended to subclass the base experiment class and explicitly integrate your specific configuration structure.

 *Tip: use Pydantic dataclasses to validate your settings.*